Owlet7/wadfusion/README.md

 ## Usage

 Simply copy all of your WADs into the `source_wads` subfolder, then run WadFusion.
 A log will appear showing progress and any errors that arise.

-If you're on Windows, run `wadfusion.exe`.

-If you're on macOS or GNU/Linux, run the `wadfusion.py` Python 3 script.

-WadFusion will create a new file called `doom_fusion.ipk3`, with all the game content in it.
+A new file called `doom_fusion.ipk3` will be created, with all the game content in it.
 It should be selectable in GZDoom as "DOOM Fusion".

 Also included is a file called `doom_fusion_widescreen_gfx.pk3`, which adds super-ultra-widescreen assets courtesy of the [Ultra-Widerpix854 project](https://www.doomworld.com/forum/topic/148537).
 DOOM Fusion will load it automatically if it's added to GZDoom's file directories.
 GZDoom's own widescreen assets are disabled in Fusion.
-(It's worth noting that the full Ultra-Widerpix854 project has some extra features not included with WadFusion, such as alternate versions for some graphics, sprite fixes, [extended sky textures](https://github.com/Owlet7/wadfusion/discussions/62), and support for other DOOM-based games.)
+(It's worth noting that the full Ultra-Widerpix854 project has some extra features not included with WadFusion, such as alternate versions for some graphics, sprite fixes, extended sky textures, and support for other DOOM-based games.)

 ## Supported WADs

-WadFusion is not a general-purpose tool for merging DOOM WADs; it is for *merging official content* only—it was created out of a desire for a "complete" version of retail DOOM and DOOM II.
-Please do not ask if WadFusion will support any specific WAD. **This includes any content from the 5th generation console ports.** If you want to add your own content to a custom IPK3, either modify WadFusion's code yourself, or simply edit the IPK3 that WadFusion generates.
+WadFusion is not a general-purpose tool for merging DOOM WADs; it is for merging *official content only*—it was created out of a desire for a "complete" version of retail DOOM and DOOM II.
+Please do not ask if WadFusion will support any specific WAD.
+This includes any content from the 5th generation console ports.
+If you want to add your own content to a custom IPK3, either modify WadFusion's code yourself, or simply edit the IPK3 that WadFusion generates.
 Please try consulting the [ZDoom Wiki](https://zdoom.org/wiki/Main_Page) first before asking for help.
 If you've created an addon for WadFusion, feel free to share it with the community on the [Discussions](https://github.com/Owlet7/wadfusion/discussions/categories/show-and-tell) section.

 Here is the official list of WADs that WadFusion will recognize:
 - DOOM (original registered version of `doom.wad`, containing only episodes 1-3)